sphars/math-sheets/README.md

   - Currently I'm creating the PDF so that it fits 24 problems (4x6) per page, which may change
 - Set the operand order (highest or lowest first)
 - Option to not have negative answers, which overrides operand order to highest first (helpful with subtraction problems)
+- Option to use long division notation in displaying problems
 - Option to make answers be integers only (for division problems)
   - If unselected, then answers are rounded to 3 decimal places where needed
 - Configuration options and resulting problems can be saved by using the same URL